In today’s post, I’m sharing some great ways to not only survive, but also enjoy, the holidays as a Highly Sensitive Person.

 Remember to be gentle with yourself.
 It’s ok to feel these things and maybe not enjoy every moment of the holidays.
 Especially if you’re a Highly Sensitive Person and feel your emotions (and often the emotions of those around you) more deeply.

 Be gentle with yourself.
-Take a break, rest, step back, re-evaluate what you’re doing and why.
+Take a break, rest, step back, and re-evaluate what you’re doing and why.
 Find a moment of quiet and calm to center yourself.
 Accept that some days will be harder than others.

 Navigating the holidays as a Highly Sensitive Person can make life challenging at times.